mgoold/linear_algebra_notes/linear_algebra_content3.md

 #### Notes on Jacobian Explanation

-* A major contextual point about the Jacobian is that you're using it in situations where a vector of variables is being mapped to a vector of functions, each of which [I believe] must use all the variables (for reasons of matrix multiplication).
-This wasn't super clear to me at first.
-Anyway, that is why, if you have for example a vector of 2 variables, and a vector of 2 functions, you're going to end up with a 2x2 matrix of partial derivatives.
+* A major contextual point about the Jacobian is that you're using it in situations where a vector of input variables is being mapped to a vector of functions that give outputs.
+The vectors need not be of equal length.
+For example, inputs x and y could be mapped to a vector of 3 functions that each use x and y.
+However, not every output function needs to use every input function.
+When creating the Jacobian though, the derivative must be calculated for every input variable against every function.
+Two things follow from these rules:
+ * The Jacobian need not be square, but it being a matrix it must be rectangular.
+   * If you have for example a vector of 2 variables, and a vector of 2 functions, you're going to end up with a **2x2** matrix of partial derivatives.
+When I started learning about Jacobians, I anticipated that a set of 2 functions with 2 variables would for example be broken into a 2x2 matrix, that would act on a 2x1 input matrix and yield a 2x1 output matrix.
+That's totally wrong.
+ * It is possible to have 0s in the Jacobian, if the derivative w.r.t. an input variable is taken for a function that does not use it.
-* Note that a vector of variables might also be mapped to a single function which uses all the variables.  --I think that is a typical case in the context of neural networks, where at the end all the inputs and their respective weights are reduced to a single function.
+* Note that a vector of variables might also be mapped to a **single function** which uses all the variables.  --I think that is a typical case in the context of neural networks, where at the end stage of calculations all the inputs and their respective weights are reduced to a single function that yields a single number.

 #### Jacobian Matrix Definition